Mr-Web3/DBRO-Scaffold/README.md

-# DBRO Scaffold
+# DBRO NextJS-Scaffold WithWagmi

 This is a Next.js project bootstrapped with `create-next-app`, customized for the Decentral Bros (DBRO) project.
-It includes Web3 integration, a responsive header with social icons, and other custom components.
+It includes Web3 integration using wagmi, a responsive header with social icons, and other custom components.

 ## Getting Started